 Major highways serving Henderson include I-15, US 93/95, Highway 146, and the Southern Nevada Beltway (I-215).
 I-15 also provides immediate east-west access from California to the East Coast via I-80, I-70, and I-40, as well as north-south access from Mexico to Canada via I-15.
 Air destinations to and from Southern Nevada are easily served from McCarran International Airport.

 Attractive demographic characteristics in Henderson include a fast-growing population base and impressive average household incomes.
-Henderson was recently recognized as the fastest-growing large city in the United States by the U.S. Census Bureau from 1990 to 1998.
+Henderson was recognized as the fastest-growing large city in the United States by the U.S. Census Bureau from 1990 to 1998.

 The combination of right-to-work legislation and population growth provides employers an expansive base for recruitment of entry-level and skilled labor pools at attractive wage rates.
 A variety of educational, occupational and business assistance programs are also offered to employees and employers through the University and Community College system in Southern Nevada.
 Area campuses include the University of Nevada, Las Vegas (UNLV) located just minutes from Henderson, the College of Southern Nevada Henderson campus, and Nevada State College.